Some time ago, I posted pictures from our visit to St. Brigit’s Well in the west of Ireland.

 Tucked away on the road between the Cliffs of Moher and Liscannor, St Brigit’s Well never fails to amaze me.
-It’s less of a Catholic site than a Chritian veneer on older beliefs – Brigit was never a saint, she was Brid, an ancient fire goddess, apparently.
+It’s less of a Catholic site than a Christian veneer on older beliefs – Brigit was never a saint, she was Brid, an ancient fire goddess, apparently.

 While ostensibly a site of Christian – and by extension, Catholic practice, St. Brigit’s Well manages to convey a sense of ancient custom – a place of sacrifice and votive offering.
 All kinds of memorabilisa and keepsakes form the stacks of mouldering deitrious that line the entrance cavern.
 Toys, photographs, statues, masscards… and objects that defy any logic, like ATM cards.